Configuring Table Sections

 2. Select Settings.

-3. Click on the Row Types drop down menu to see all available templates for implementation.
+3. Click on the Row Types drop down menu to see all available templates.
 Select one or more templates or associations to define row type.

 4. Edit Form: This setting enables single-line editing via a Form dialog.
-Choose between the Default and Custom Form choices via the drop down, or Disable the Edit Form.
+Choose between the Default and Custom Form choices via the drop-down menu, or Disable the Edit Form.
 Selecting Custom Form will enable the Edit Forms tab of this dialog, allowing you to customize a Form for editing.

 5. Create Form: (Optional) Enable Create from Table by selecting an option from the drop-down menu.
 This will display a plus button on the Table so users can add new work items.
 Choose between the Default and Custom Form choices.
 Selecting Custom Form will enable the Create Forms tab of this dialog, allowing you to customize a Form for editing.